-While the focus of the presentation should be on the oral presentation, many presenters choose to use visual aides to supplement their presentations and draw the audience’s attention to key ideas or claims.
-Visual aides can include handouts, PowerPoints, visual displays, digital media, etc. Successful visual aides will reinforce key points and ideas without distracting from the primary presentation.
+While the focus of the presentation should be on the oral presentation, many presenters choose to use a visual aid to supplement their presentations and draw the audience’s attention to key ideas or claims.
+A visual aid can include handouts, PowerPoints, visual displays, digital media, etc. A successful visual aid will reinforce key points and ideas without distracting from the primary presentation.

 Navigating the Q & A

 Oral presentations include an opportunity for the audience to ask questions and engage presenters in conversation about their projects, discussing connections (and disconnections) between projects and exploring new ways of thinking about key ideas and issues.
 Prepare to answer and ask questions of the audience by anticipating connections, considering next steps, and engaging your audience's interests and expertise.
 Below are some tips and strategies for navigating the Q & A.

 - Use examples, anecdotes, or tangential ideas that you didn’t have time or space to address in your main presentation to develop and discuss your project in the Q & A.

 - Listen to other presenters, take notes, and jot down potential questions and connections between your projects.